Capybara-Modders/melvor-grand-exchange-backend/README.md

 1. Download zip
 2. unzip zip
+3. install ngrok
-3. execute run.bat/run.sh
+4. execute run.bat/run.sh
-4. run ngrok `ngrok http 3000`
+5. run ngrok `ngrok http 3000`
-5. Share the provided ngrok link with YOUR FRIENDS ONLY.
+6. Share the provided ngrok link with YOUR FRIENDS ONLY.
 I highly advise you play with people you actually know.